 For more information on our competitive cycle insurance, take a look at the other articles on our website and our policy documents.
 Wherever you live in the UK, we have your back and can help you in the battle against cycle theft.
 Start your journey today with our simple 30 second quote process.

 Need something to secure your bike?
-You can now get a free gold-rated Hiplok DX D-lock worth £69.99 with any new insurance policy – just one of many ways we protect both you and your bike.
+You can now get a diamond-rated Hiplok DX D-lock worth £79.99 for just £30 with any new insurance policy – just one of many ways we protect both you and your bike.